jphmrst/PLC/UWL.md

       different folder name/location so long as you consistently use it instead.

-   2. Create these two files inside of your new folder:

-       - `C:\Users\USERNAME\Documents\agda-config\libraries` should
-         contain the locator file of the Agda standard library copy you chose to use in the above section --- so either
+   2. Inside the new `agda-config` folder, create a file called `C:\Users\USERNAME\Documents\agda-config\libraries`.
+It should contain one line, with just the locator file of the Agda standard library copy you chose in the previous section.

-             C:\Program Files\Agda\stdlib\standard-library.agda-lib

- 	 or

-             C:\Users\USERNAME\Documents\agda-stdlib\standard-library.agda-lib

-       - `C:\Users\USERNAME\Documents\agda-config\defaults` should
-         contain the line
+   3. Create another file inside of the `agda-config` folder, called `C:\Users\USERNAME\Documents\agda-config\defaults`.
+This file should contain the line

           standard-library

-   3. Set the `AGDA_DIR` environment variable to `C:\Users\USERNAME\Documents\agda-config`.
+   4. Set the `AGDA_DIR` environment variable to `C:\Users\USERNAME\Documents\agda-config`.

        - Click on the "This PC" icon on the desktop.